Lars-Saetaberget/holmgang/solution/README.md

 Flag format: lowercase_letters_seperated_by_underscores

+Note: If you encounter the following error: "Unable to determine ClassLinker field offsets".
+Please try running the app in an emulator with an older API version, such as API 30.
+You may also try to create an emulator that does not have Google Play if you still have issues.

 ## Part 2

 Keep digging through the Smiley Day app and crack the password to unlock the secret data.